iotaledger/wasp/packages/vm/readme.md

 There are two types of entry points: _full entry points_ and _view entry points_.

-* _full entry point_ only accepts context handlers of `iscp.Sandbox` interface type.
+* _full entry point_ only accepts context handlers of `isc.Sandbox` interface type.
 This type of context provides full access to the state of the smart contract so that the smart contract could modify it.

-* _view entry point_ only accepts context handler of `iscp.SandboxView` interface type.
+* _view entry point_ only accepts context handler of `isc.SandboxView` interface type.
 It provides limited _read-only_ access to the state.

 The type of entry point is recognized by `IsView()` function.
 Using `Call()` with the wrong context type will result panic in the VM.

-The _VM_ provides implementation of `iscp.Sandbox` and `iscp.SandboxView` interfaces.
+The _VM_ provides implementation of `isc.Sandbox` and `isc.SandboxView` interfaces.
 It limits access to the smart contract's state partition and its on-chain account of tokens.

 Each new VM type has to provide its own `VMProcessor` and `VMProcessorEntryPoint` implementations.

 ### Sandbox interface

-The `iscp.Sandbox` [interface](../iscp/sandbox.go) implements a number of functions which can be used by the processor's implementation
+The `isc.Sandbox` [interface](../isc/sandbox.go) implements a number of functions which can be used by the processor's implementation
 (a smart contract).
 Here are some of them:

 * `Params()` returns a dictionary (key/value pairs) of the call parameters